SELF-Technology/self-chain-public/docs/studio/dao-governance.md

 SELF Studio is governed by a decentralized autonomous organization (DAO) where developers, users, and contributors participate in decision-making and shape the future of software development.

+> Membership: The first **100,000** paid subscribers (Protostars) form the initial SELF DAO.
+Voting rights require an active subscription; churned seats are automatically replaced by the next eligible user in the queue.

 ## 🌍 What is SELF DAO?

 SELF DAO represents a fundamental shift in how technology is built and governed.
 Instead of decisions being made behind closed doors by corporations, the community collectively determines SELF Studio's evolution, features, and direction.